Vaultic-LLC/OPAQUE.Net/README.md

 In depth documentation can be found at [https://opaque-auth.com/](https://opaque-auth.com/) (written for the original repo)

+## Requirements

+This package will only work when running on the x64 platform.
+This is due to the rust dll.
+See [Configuring build platforms](https://learn.microsoft.com/en-us/visualstudio/ide/how-to-configure-projects-to-target-platforms?view=vs-2022) for assistance.

 ## Install

 The package is available via nuget as Vaultic.OPAQUE.Net.
 You can use the GUI within Visual Studio or run the command from the nuget package manager console to install it